sbme-tutorials/sbme-tutorials.github.io/2019/intro-to-BME/assignments/2_assignment2.md

 ## Part 1: Arduino

 1. Use Arduino to acquire two signals from two different sensors.
 2. Plot signals readings on serial plotter.
+3. Make an alarm for a condition based on sensor readings.

 **Bonus**